Desho-1/OraPgStream/README.md

 - `psycopg2`
 - `pyyaml`

+### Schema

-## ⚠️ Important: Enable LogMiner (Oracle)
+## ⚠️ Important: Before running OraPgStream

-Before running OraPgStream, LogMiner must be properly configured.
+- OraPgStream is designed to complement tools like ora2pg.
+Use ora2pg for the initial load (schema + data), then use OraPgStream to stream ongoing changes in real time.

-- Run the following as a privileged user:
+-  Enable LogMiner (Oracle), Run the following as a privileged user:

 ```sql
 -- Enable supplemental logging (required for CDC)